Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIV. The Observability of Emission from Accretion and Feedback in the Circumgalactic Medium with Current and Future Instruments: Current and Future Emission Mapping Instruments

-The third 2D panel shows the wavelength range covered by each instrument.
-Broader coverage allows an instrument to probe a wider set of CGM phases and to recover the total CGM mass more accurately.
-Among current facilities, MUSE spans a larger wavelength range than KCWI, giving it stronger leverage on detecting multiphase structure.
-Looking ahead, HWO stands out with the broadest coverage, enabling access to the largest suite of diagnostic ions.
-Juniper and MaGPIE have comparable wavelength ranges, each designed to target a subset of key ions spanning both low- and high-ionization states.
-This focused coverage still provides valuable insights into the multiphase CGM, even if the overall range is less complete.
-Aspera is intentionally designed to observe only O VI.
+The third 2D panel shows the number of emission lines from our study that are accessible to each instrument.
+A larger number indicates that an instrument can probe a broader range of CGM phases and therefore place stronger constraints on the total CGM mass budget.
+Here both panels in two columns should be considered together when comparing instruments.
+Among current facilities, both MUSE and KCWI can observe all nine lines considered in this study, providing strong leverage for detecting multiphase CGM structure.
+Looking ahead, HWO stands out with the highest coverage among the proposed missions, enabling access to the largest suite of diagnostic ions.
+MAGPIE follows, targeting a subset of key ions that span both low- and high-ionization states.
+Juniper provides access to three of the nine lines in our list, while Aspera can observe only the \ion{O}{6} doublet (counted here as two lines).
+Finally, the H$\alpha$-focused instruments, CH$\alpha$S and Dragonfly, probe only the H$\alpha$ line.
+Despite this narrower wavelength coverage, such targeted observations can still provide valuable insights into the structure of the CGM.
+Aspera, for example, is intentionally designed to focus exclusively on \ion{O}{6}.